MicrosoftDocs/well-architected/well-architected/saas-isv/incident-management.md

 [!INCLUDE [header_file](includes/temporary-warning.md)]

 Independent software vendors (ISVs) for software as a service (SaaS) solutions must operate the solution for their customers.
 Doing so requires an organizational setup and culture that handles unexpected production situations smoothly.
-As the architect, you must implement design management processes and tools accordingly.
+As the architect, you must design management processes and tools accordingly.

 This article guides you in aligning your organization's culture, processes, and tools to support the operation of a production SaaS solution.

 ## Understand your responsibilities as a service provider

-Operating a SaaS solution means that you are your customers' full-time IT and operations department.
+Operating a SaaS solution means that you are your customers' 24x7 IT and operations department.
 You need to be prepared with the right staffing, culture, processes, and tools.

 ### Design considerations

-- **Take responsibility for continuous support.**  Operating a SaaS solution requires your organization to always be prepared for incident response.
+- **Take responsibility for 24x7x365 support.**  Operating a SaaS solution requires your organization to always be prepared for incident response.
 This preparation includes always having team members available because incidents can occur outside of business hours.

   *Live-site support* involves real-time monitoring and responding to incidents that affect system availability, security, performance, or deployment.
 You or your customers can detect those incidents.
 To handle such incidents, you need specific skills, including the ability to analyze and solve problems under pressure.
 Not all engineers are suited for this role.